Our events start for those in school year 3 (aged 8) and run all the way until they are 25 years old.

 All our leaders are DBS-checked as according to legal requirements.
 We run a three year leadership training course as well as regular refresher courses before events.
 The training includes everything from how to plan and run a session, to how to look after the participants’ welfare as well as confidentiality, disclosure and child protection.

-Our events are generally based in and around London but we also run events in the North of the country including Birmingham and Nottingham.
-Machaneh Aviv (spring camp) is traditionally held at Cottesmore School in West Sussex, however will not be being held there in 2015.
-For the last three years Machaneh Kadimah (spring camp) has been held at the amazing Sandroyd School near Salisbury.
+The majority of our events are based in and around London but we also run events in cities across the country such as Birmingham and Leeds.
+Machaneh Aviv (spring camp) is held at a boarding school in Sussex and Machaneh Kadimah (spring camp) is held at a boarding school in Wiltshire.

 We have many participants from abroad attend our camps.
 In recent years we have had several regulars from Israel, the USA and France.
 If you have any more questions about travel arrangements please contact the office on 0207 631 0584